 Jumbo loans are fixed-rate and adjustable-rate mortgage products for higher-priced primary homes, second homes, or investment properties, allowing borrowers to obtain a larger loan that exceeds conventional lending limits such as loans.

 A Reverse Mortgage is a loan for homeowners age 62 years or older that allows them to use the equity in their home for financial security or to maintain quality of life throughout retirement.
 It does not have a monthly mortgage payment6 and allows the homeowner to receive the equity in their house in a lump sum, a fixed monthly payment, or a line of credit.
 In most instances, the loan is paid off with the sale of the home by the estate.

 Construction to Perm

-Whether you’re building a home or renovating, construction-to-permanent loans can cover your lot, construction, and mortgage financing.
-Benefits of this mortgage loan program include interest-only payments during construction, a single set of closing costs, and no prepayment penalties.
+Whether building or renovating a home, construction-to-permanent loans cover the lot, construction, and mortgage financing.
+Benefits of this program include interest-only payments during construction, a single set of closing costs, and no prepayment penalties.